-My apron sample is for an average child, 4-5 years old.
+My apron sample below is for an average child, 4-5 years old.
 This is a size small.

 To download the medium and large sizes, click to subscribe to my community and monthly newsletter.
 Just fill out the subscribe box.

-Next, measure the child.
+Next, measure the child or person you are making the apron for.
+(Or guess!)
 Reduce or enlarge the apron dimensions to fit if necessary.

 If you are not making the ruffle, add more length to the bottom of the apron body pattern piece.
 For the small size, I would add approximately 4-5 inches but it depends on the height of the child.